budnix/global-storage/README.md

 </script>
 ```

-and in different code of your JavaScript you have easily access to yours backend variables.
+and in other files of your app, you have easily access to your backend variables.

 *Example*
 ```javascript